Shahadah

 Jul 18, 2024 | Articles

 The shahadah[1] means “testification” or “witnessing” in Arabic.
-The Messenger of Allah said, “Islam is based on five things: Testification that there is none worthy of worship except Allah and that Muhammad is His slave and messenger, establishing the prayer, giving zakah, fasting Ramadan, and pilgrimage to the House” in some narrations the wording is: “That a person worships Allah and disbelieves in other than Him” yet another narration states: “That the person declares the oneness of Allah.[2]
+The Messenger of Allah said, “Islam is based on five things: Testification that there is nothing worthy of worship except Allah and that Muhammad is His slave and messenger, establishing the prayer, giving zakah, fasting Ramadan, and pilgrimage to the House” in some narrations the wording is: “That a person worships Allah and disbelieves in other than Him” yet another narration states: “That the person declares the oneness of Allah.[2]

 The definition of Islam is to have belief and compliance internally with everything that the Prophet Muhammad ﷺ came with and expressing it outwardly.
-One way to do this is by pronouncing “There is none worthy of worship except Allah and that Muhammad is His slave and messenger” i.e., the shahadah.
+One way to do this is by pronouncing “There is nothing worthy of worship except Allah and that Muhammad is His slave and messenger” i.e., the shahadah.
 Although not restricted to this method, the shahadah is an outward sign of the individual’s belief, content, compliance, and submission to Islam.

 In short, we can say that what is termed as the first pillar of Islam means to believe in Islam with all of its articles of faith and practices and express it openly.
 By doing this, a person becomes a Muslim.